 - Forcing a victim to give the abuser money, ATM cards or credit cards.

 - Using a victim’s checkbook, ATM card or credit cards without the victim’s knowledge.

-- Avoid using credit and debit cards because that allows an abuser to track the victim’s whereabouts.
+- Avoid using credit and debit cards – the abuser can use that information to track you.

 - Keep personal and financial records in a safe location.

-- Leave copies of those records with a friend or relative.
-Also, use a bank safety deposit box (one that is not accessible by the abuser).
+- Leave copies of records with a friend or relative, and use a bank safety deposit box (one that is not accessible by the abuser).

-- Keep an emergency evacuation box with copies of your family’s important records and documents.
+- Keep an emergency evacuation box with copies of your family’s vital records and documents.

 - Have copies of car and house keys, extra money and emergency phone numbers in a safe place.

 Preparing to Leave

 The decision to leave an abuser is not one to be made lightly.